-On our outbound flight whilst half the cabin crew were on their rest break, I went to the back to check on Peter.
+On our outbound flight whilst half the cabin crew were on their rest break I went to the back to check on Peter.
 He was in the galley alone and we spoke for about ten minutes.
-He told me he was best friends with Mia, that she had persuaded him to apply for the job and that he also worked in a gym.
+He told me he was best friends with Mia, that she had persuaded him to apply for the job as cabin crew and that he also worked in a gym.

 Making conversation wasn’t easy which I put down to the age gap and him still being very new.
 That was the only time we spoke one-to-one or spent any time alone.

 In response to another question he says “I don’t feel he took his time to engage with his crew”.
 In another, “If I’m honest I didn’t find Laurence approachable in the slightest, mostly because of his (pre-flight) briefing and he didn’t take much time to engage with myself.”

 “Please share any other information you feel may be relevant to the performance and behaviour of Laurence and crew member Bart on this duty.”

 “He (Laurence) also sent an email to all the crew regarding the flight and Voice of Customer which was very unnecessary and long”.